-A candidate may exercise his option to exit from BCA Degree programme temporarily for a semester, by registering for a 'DROP option' in the beginning of the semester.
+A candidate may exercise his option to exit from BCA Degree programme temporarily for a semester, utilizing the DROP option.

 The DROP can be exercised to take up Internship / Innovation / Exploratory / Entrepreneurship / Advanced research / Start-up and such related activities.
 Under such circumstances a candidate can normally avail DROP over two successive semesters.
 Such drop semester will be identified as sabbatical semester.